ROLE

 Look up is a video installation that explores video as a portal for revisiting the homes I’ve lived in and the digital presence of those places.
 These include my childhood home, the first place I moved out to in college, my grandparents’ house, and my first home in Los Angeles.

 As viewers look upward, they see their own screen-based reflections doing the same.
 The way we look up at the moon, toward light, at places we long to enter, or at people we miss.
 It mirrors how I “look up” homes that no longer exist in my physical world but continue to live on in Google Maps, a public archive where personal memory and public data converge.
-It is a strategic simulation of reality composed of rendered images shaped by infrastructure, data, and perspective.

 CREDIT